salesforce/eslint-plugin-lwc/docs/rules/ssr-no-unguarded-async-event.md

-## Disallow Unguarded Async Operations and Event Listeners during SSR (no-unguarded-async-event-in-ssr)
+## Disallow Unguarded Async Operations and Event Listeners during SSR (ssr-no-unguarded-async-event)

 Unguarded async operations and event listeners can lead to unexpected behaviors in Server-Side Rendering (SSR) environments.
 To ensure that code runs safely and correctly, it is crucial to guard async operations and event listeners with an environment check.